andyl/rfx/README.md

 Rfx provides a catalog of automated refactoring operations for Elixir source code.

 **NOTE** This code is under heavy development!
-It will change rapidly!
-There will be bugs!
+Expect rapid changes and bugs!

 Rfx operations are meant to be embedded into editors, tools and end-user applications.
-See the experimental app [rfxi](https://github.com/andyl/rfxi) for an example.
+See the experimental [rfxi](https://github.com/andyl/rfxi) for an application example.

 To get started with this pre-release code, clone the repo, then run `> mix test --exclude pending`.